 Your website is your OWN real estate.
 I recommend against solely relying on using Facebook or LinkedIn or any 3rd party platform as your one and only online hub.
 You have no control over what another company does.
 For example, what if you wake up one day and one of the giants like Facebook, for example, fell on its face due to its questionable advertising results?
 Or another social channel comes along that is far superior and people jump ship to go to the new provider?
 Your marketing would be toast.
 The goal is to use these 3rd party channels to funnel visitors to your own website, where you can control the content and interactions with your visitors.

 Recommendation: Get a website.
 It shouldn’t cost you an arm and a leg.
-In fact, you can use the free website layout available through your Google My Business profile; it’s not the best looking on the block but it’ll get the job done while you build up revenue.
-I have seen estimates from $1,200 to $10,000+.
-For a small business, I’d say budget for $1,800-$2,500.
+In fact, you can use the FREE website layout available through your Google My Business profile.
+While it’s not the best looking website on the block, it’ll get the job done while you build up revenue for an enhanced website presence.
+For a small business, I’d say budget for $1,800-$3,500.

-And once you get a website, you must think of yourself as a mini-publisher.
+And once you get a website, you must think of yourself as a publisher.
 Set the expectation for yourself that your website is a continuously changing space to showcase your business.
 Don’t just build it and let it run virtually untouched.
-You feed it content, keep it updated, get a maintenance plan ($40 – $300/month depending upon what you need) and continually make improvements based on the data that Google Analytics offers you, feedback from customers, and your own experiences on the site.
+Feed it content, keep it updated, get a maintenance plan ($40 – $300/month depending upon what you need) and continually make improvements based on the data that Google Analytics offers you, feedback from customers, and your own experiences on the site.

 Your opted-in email addresses are the gold bars in online marketing.
 I highly recommend MailChimp, because it’s easy to use, reliable, and has multiple features that’ll scale with you.
 It offers automation, which means you can set up automated sequences that nurture your prospects and customers based on their behavior.
 This little ape product is my favorite for small businesses.
 MailChimp offers many integrations if you want to continue using them as you grow.